ismailshak/transit/README.md

 transit <command> <subcommand> --help
 ```

-### Verbose logging
+### Verbose

-A global flag that can be used with any command and subcommand.
 This will enable debug logs.
+Verbose is a global flag that can be used with any command and subcommand.

 ```bash
 transit -v